kubernetes/enhancements/keps/sig-api-machinery/6361-leader-election-recovery/README.md

 cooperative pause primitives that can be used to opt in to pausing reconciliation in whatever way suits each reconciler.

-We intend to design and implement this for beta.
+We will implement this in alpha for at least one in-tree controller.

 We anticipate challenges around workqueue rate limiting, informer event handling, and backpressure.